vanjara/animal/README.md

 # auto deployment somewhere?

 # GetUserYesorNo
-# Loop until valid answers (no need to return error)
+# Loop until valid answers (no need to return error) - Done

+# Game should use a pointer (we are modifying the game and data on learning)